Monarch73/RFBridge/README.md

 Status of this dokumentation is incomplete.
 Parts that still need work are marked by @@todo

+# Known Problems

+Currently (as of 10/22/2017) HEAD Builds are not working.
+To successfully compile the Project esp8266/arduino needs to check out commit 2c2d6a3bad29249c6954c2c61a83a3e4ff847da6 and ESPAsyncTCP to 9b0cc37cd7bdf4b7d17a363141d2e988aa46652c

 # Flashing the release.

 The release file is designed to run on a D1-Mini-R2 compatible esp8266 board.